RMoore35/jekyll-simple.css/guestbook.md

 Leave an entry of your own and/or read the entries left by others.

+* This form uses <a href="https://www.netlify.com/">Netlify</a> for form handling.
+As of now, I will be manually reviewing and posting whatever you submit below the contact form.
+I hope to update this in the future to an easier system.

 <form method="POST" name = "guestbook" data-netlify="true">
  <p>
    <label>Name*</label><br>